dotnet/EntityFramework.Docs/entity-framework/core/modeling/keyless-entity-types.md

 Some of the main usage scenarios for keyless entity types are:

-- Serving as the return type for [raw SQL queries](xref:core/querying/raw-sql).
+- Serving as the return type for [SQL queries](xref:core/querying/sql-queries).
 - Mapping to database views that do not contain a primary key.
 - Mapping to tables that do not have a primary key defined.
 - Mapping to queries defined in the model.